 The other purpose of this event is to help build a community around OTS and keep its members engaged, offering a regular event as reference meeting point for learners who want to ask questions or present their latest projects (sometimes as an OTS workshop follow-up: full circle!), coaches willing to offer their skills by joining the event’s discussions, and anyone interested in participating in a skill exchange.

-It’s a 2-hour event, in three parts: two talks, a break, and a Learn’n’Tell session.
+It’s a 2-hour event, in three parts: two talks, a break, and either a Learn’n’Tell session or a Mini Barcamp.

 Have an idea which topics you’d like to include: the clearer the idea, the easier it becomes to recruit speakers.

 Get in touch with OpenTechSchool members (which you might have already done via the mailing list) and discuss your idea.
 Someone may already be working on something similar, so it makes sense to join forces.